Adrian D. Parker. Don’t ask what the “D” stands for.

 I guess the easiest (laziest?) answer would be to summarize some of the personality tests I’ve taken as part of leadership & team development programs.

-- “Translate Adrian’s big ideas into achievable steps and make them better.
-Brainstorming discussions aren’t decisions, they’re inspiration.”
+- “Adrian has an instinct for inspiring, championing and uncovering big ideas that challenge convention while building new value.
+He’s always encouraging teams to do the best work of their career but also to iterate, test and “try it.”
 I’m a visionary in my own mind who is allergic to rules, limits and status quo.
 Intuitively, I see problems as opportunities waiting to be solved.
-Over time I’ve had to be reminded I can’t solve them alone.
 I’m an ENTP (Visionary & Debater) on the Myers-Briggs personality profile just like Celine Dion and Walt Disney.
 Take that.

 - “He’s a constant source of honest feedback, energetic motivation and spontaneous curiosity.
 He’ll give you the space to fail, succeed and grow but you have to deliver.”
 I enjoy watching others win at new things and some of my most treasured professional moments involve upsets and underdogs.
 I’m also constructively dissatisfied so yesterday’s high score is tomorrow’s entry fee.
 I’m a 7 (Adventurer & Enthusiast) on the Enneagram.